FAQs

 How does the Sheet account for multiple currencies?

-1. Download the AU Sheet version
+Download the AU Sheet version

 How do I track with my partner?

-For couples it is recommended that you combine finances and incomes as expenses will likely be incurred as a household and not for individuals and therefore Net Worth changes need to be considered as a whole.
-A key point when combining finances is the Tax rate input in the Sheet Options tab.
-For a couple in different tax brackets a weighted averaged will needs to be used.
-Please use the Couples Tax Calculator (bottom left corner of SheetOptions tab in v2) to find your averaged tax rate.
+When combining finances, pay attention to the Tax rate input in the Sheet Options tab.
+For couples in different tax brackets, use the Couples Tax Calculator (bottom left corner of SheetOptions tab in v2) to find your weighted average tax rate.

 Does the Sheet automatically sync with my Bank account?